 Though COVID-19 has imposed pressure on economies and financial markets worldwide, Hong Kong’s fundamental strengths remain intact.
-Examples include its world-class financial and common law systems, free economy, low and simple tax system, as well as easy access to the Asian and Mainland Chinese markets.
+“A powerful combination of factors, including its prime location, rule of law, high-speed communications, free flow of information and capital, low and simple tax system, continue to make Hong Kong a leading international financial centre,” Mr Hui continued.

 Mr Hui pointed out that the HKSAR Government has earmarked HK$6 billion under the Anti-epidemic Fund to create around 30 000 time-limited jobs in both public and private sectors in the coming two years for people of different skill sets and academic qualifications.
 To support fintech development, the Government has launched the FAST Scheme, offering salary subsidy for fintech companies and start-ups, and other enterprises with fintech-related businesses to create 1 000 new jobs to employ local people and enrich Hong Kong's fintech talent pool.

 Looking forward, Mr Hui is optimistic on the financial stability and economy of Hong Kong.